THE BUS slogan that will live in infamy: ‘We send the EU £350 million a week, let’s fund our NHS instead – Vote Leave’.

 While many point the finger of blame at Nigel Farage, Boris Johnson or other similarly annoying toffs, the question persists as to the role of the bus itself and where exactly the traitorous pro-leave vehicle resides today.

 WWN went in search of answers.
-It was surprisingly easy to find them.
+They were surprisingly easy to find them.

 “I don’t want any London-based routes, it just brings back horrible memories and I get recognised.
 Shouted at,” purred the engine of the Neoplan Skyliner, Neo for short, when we confronted him.
 “Last time I got clamped while stopped at a zebra crossing, you know it’s bad when bastard clampers think you’re a shit too”.